Privacy Policy

 We use the information we collect to:

-• Provide, maintain, and operate the Service (including storage, sync, search, and retrieval across workspaces and supported surfaces such as Studio, Go, Library, Vault, Graph, Learn, Connect, Silicon, and Inbox).
+• Provide, maintain, and operate the Service (including storage, sync, search, and retrieval across workspaces and supported surfaces such as Studio, Go, Library, Vault, Graph, Learn, Newsstand, Connect, Silicon, Messages, and Inbox).

 • Process content to deliver requested features (such as transcription, voice assistance, summarization, extraction, graph generation, and indexing).